AmishAlvi/Twitch-game-picker/README.md

 ## To run code:

+1) Create an application on twitch and get a client-id and client secret

+2) Create a .env file and define the following environment variables:

+    REACT_APP_CLIENT_ID=<your client id>
+    REACT_APP_CLIENT_SECRET=<your client secret>

-In the project drectory run:
+3) In the project drectory run:

 ### 'npm install'

-followed by
+4) Run the application with:

 ### 'npm start'

+Hope this helps 😊

 ## Available Scripts